DID THE 1ST CENTURY CHURCH HAVE NEW TESTAMENT SCRIPTURES? BY STEVE FINNELL

 The apostle Peter said the apostle Paul's words were Scripture.
 (2 Peter 3:15-16...just as also our beloved brother Paul , according to the wisdom given him, wrote to you, 16 as also in all his letters, speaking in them of these things, in which are some things hard to understand,which the untaught and unstable distort, as they do also the rest of the Scriptures...

-The apostle Paul's letters were Scriptures when he wrote them.
+The apostle Paul's letters and words were Scriptures when he wrote and spoke them.
 Paul did not have to wait for canonization to authorize his doctrine.